adaa-polsl/RuleKit/README.md

 </parameter_set>
 ```

-Parameter meaning (symbols from the paper are given in parentheses):
+Parameter meaning (symbols from the GuideR paper are given in parentheses):
 * `use_expert` - boolean indicating whether user's knowledge should be used,
 * `expert_rules`(R<sub>&oplus;</sub>) - set of initial rules,
 * `expert_preferred_conditions`(C<sub>&oplus;</sub>, A<sub>&oplus;</sub>) - multiset of preferred conditions (used also for specifying preferred attributes by using special value `Any`),